Ryandaydev/ryandaydev/README.md

 ### Hi there 👋
 This is the github for Ryan Day.

-- 🔭 My work here is generally about Python, Data Science and APIs..especially if there is a connection to sports analytics and fanatasy sports.
+- 🔭 My work here is generally about Python, Data Science and APIs..especially if there is a connection to sports analytics and fanatasy sports :football: :soccer:.
 - 🌱 I hope you find something here you can use or learn from!

 <!--